Hi, my name is Steffi Wagner and my plan is to travel through all of Europe.

 Does that mean I only travel in Europe?

 No, I get to other places as well, sometimes because of business, sometimes because of friends and family, sometimes just because I want to.
 I said I want to travel through all of Europe.
 But I didn’t say that this is the only thing I am going to do.
 I still want to see Hawaii, Grand Canyon, New Zealand and some other places!

-You will find such travels in the Category “Somewhere else” and there is no map for it.
+You will find such travels in the Category “Not Europe” and there is no map for it.

 What about languages?